Precession

 These two motions, running in opposite directions, create all the precession phenomena we observe.

-When axial and inclination precession interact, they create a complete cycle called the Holistic-Year:
+When axial and inclination precession interact, they create a complete cycle called the Earth Fundamental Cycle:

 - Duration: 335,317 years